 The interview went fine as those things go, but in the end the committee chose another candidate over me.
-That stung a little, but it wasn’t the first time I had been turned down by a pulpit committee.
+That stung a little, but it wasn’t the first time that I had been turned down by a pulpit committee.
 However, the one thing I remember the most about that meeting was a question one of those fellows asked me as a part of the interview.
 He asked, “How would you describe your walk with the Lord these days?”

 I’ve gotta tell you, that question struck me like a harpoon that day.
-It did so because at that particular moment in my life I was still reeling from a time when the Lord had allowed a certain group of men to perpetrate some evil stuff on my oldest son, Ryan, in the realm of athletics.
+It did so because at that particular moment in my life I was still reeling from a time when the Lord had allowed our local high school football coaches to perpetrate some downright evil stuff on my oldest son, Ryan, in the realm of athletics.
 I’m not talking about physical abuse or anything like that; I’m talking about emotional, mental, and psychological abuse.
 I won’t go into all the gory details, but suffice is to say that it had been by far the worst experience of Ryan’s young life.

 Now, I could have painted some glowing, flowery picture about the awesome times that the Lord and I had recently been having, but that would have been a lie.
 So, I just gave the man an honest answer.
 I started out with something like, “Well, right now I am coming out of the hardest time that I’ve ever had in my walk with the Lord.”
 Then I went from there.
 Did my answer cost me the opportunity to pastor that church?
 Possibly.
 Then again, I’d like to think that a pulpit committee member insightful enough to ask such a probing question was appreciative of an answer that was obviously genuine.